1. Home

 • Types of locks on the doors, such as an automatic deadlatch or multi-point locking system.
 If you’re unsure, check out our guide on the types of door locks.

-• Any no claims bonus (NCB) you have collected from previous contents insurance policies.
+• Any no-claims bonus (NCB) you've earned from previous contents insurance policies.

 • Any high value items you’d like to insure, their value and whether you want to cover them away from home.

-If you’re looking for a cheap tenants insurance policy, there are a few things you can do to reduce the cost of your premium:
+If you’re looking to lower the cost of your tenants insurance policy, there are a few things you can do:

 • Improve your home security